Showing posts with label Psychology. Show all posts

 This tendency to prioritize avoiding psychological embarrassment over attending to immediate physical discomfort recently became more palpable to me through two closely linked incidents.
 Both occurred during a trip to Geneva, where I was attending a professional meeting.
 These events not only reminded me of the deep-seated nature of this phenomenon but also spurred reflection on its potential evolutionary roots.

 In the second incident I was the protagonist.
-Another evening, I found myself crossing a road near my hotel.
+Another evening and while still in Geneva, I found myself crossing a road near my hotel.
 Impatient to wait for the traffic light, I checked both directions and decided to cross.
 Midway across, I tripped and fell in the middle of the road.
 The urgency of oncoming traffic activated my survival instincts, and I scrambled to my feet and hurried to the safety of the sidewalk.
 Yet, the moment I was out of harm’s way, my primary concern shifted.
 I wasn’t thinking about my bruises or potential injuries; I wondered how many people had witnessed my fall and were still looking at me.
 Only after walking a few minutes from the scene I began to assess whether I was physically hurt.

 These two incidents aptly illustrate a shared human preoccupation: the fear of becoming the centerpiece of public embarrassment.
-They got me wondering why are we so deeply averse to finding ourselves in such socially compromising situations?
+They got me wondering why are we so deeply averse to finding ourselves in socially compromising situations?
 Could there be an evolutionary explanation for this ingrained behavior?

 Possibly so.

-From an evolutionary perspective, the need for social acceptance and cohesion has been argued to be beneficial for survival.
+From an evolutionary perspective, the need for social acceptance and cohesion can be argued to be beneficial for survival.
 Early humans lived in tight-knit communities where being ostracized or ridiculed could have dire consequences, such as reduced access to shared resources, protection, and mating opportunities.
 Public embarrassment, even in seemingly trivial situations, might have been perceived as a threat to one’s social standing and, by extension, survival prospects.
 Consequently, humans may have developed a heightened sensitivity to behaviors that could attract negative attention.

 Ultimately the desire to avoid social embarrassment may have been imprinted in our brain’s wiring.
 I have been told that the amygdala, a part of the brain associated with processing emotions, plays a significant role in our fear responses.
 Social embarrassment triggers a stress response similar to physical danger, as the brain interprets the potential loss of social standing as a threat.
 This response could explain why the man in the doorway and I both reacted to our falls by prioritizing social perception over physical well-being.